Data Center Reliability

-Data center reliability involves a concurrently maintainable design, which means that any component of data center infrastructure – whether electrical, mechanical or otherwise – can fail or be intentionally shut down without creating a disruption.
-This high level of data center reliability is accomplished by building full overlays of electrical and mechanical systems in our data centers that include redundant equipment as well as multiple distribution paths.
+A concurrently maintainable data center design means that any component of data center infrastructure – whether electrical, mechanical or otherwise – can fail or be intentionally shut down without creating a disruption.
+Data center reliability is accomplished by building full overlays of electrical and mechanical systems in Internap facilities that include redundant equipment as well as multiple distribution paths.

 Key benefits of concurrent maintainability

 - Higher resiliency and expected uptime as compared with “redundant capacity” designs that only include redundant components

 - No need for critical equipment shutdown during planned and unplanned maintenance activities

 - Virtually no electrical and mechanical single points of failure

 Internap’s data center build and support standards